-- Brightwork Research & Analysis delivers information on SAP and Oracle that can’t be found elsewhere else.
+- Brightwork Research & Analysis delivers information that can’t be found elsewhere else.

 Industry commentators are often confused as to why there are such colossal software implementation failures.
 The idea presented is that implementation (excuse us “Digital Transformation” is difficult).